Plutus Flow - Statistical OBV Analysis¶

 - OBV: Lower Low (LL)

-- Interpretation: Continuation pattern in uptrend
+- Interpretation: Continuation pattern — uptrend expected to continue

-Hidden Bearish Divergence:
+Hidden Bearish Divergence (Bear Hid):

 - Price: Lower High (LH)